CosmWasm/cw-plus/packages/cw20/README.md

 `Minter{}` - Returns who and how much can be minted.
 Return type is `MinterResponse {minter, cap}`.
 Cap may be unset.

+## Enumerable

+This should be enabled with all blockchains that have iterator support.
+It allows us to get lists of results with pagination.

+### Queries

+`AllAllowances{owner, start_after, limit}` - Returns the list of all non-expired allowances by the given owner. `start_after` and `limit` provide pagination.

+`AllAccounts{start_after, limit}` - Returns the list of all accounts that have been created on the contract (just the addresses). `start_after` and `limit` provide pagination.